 In the past few years tech outlets have touted the benefits of the cloud.
 It can save us time and energy whilst boosting efficiency, pundits claimed.
 For small businesses, time and energy translate into money, so the cloud can be extremely valuable for any startup.
 Used properly, cloud services can make startup life a bit easier to manage.
 Any small business owner would sign up for that, right?
 Of course, it pays to understand the concept of the cloud in a bit greater detail.
 We’ll start from the beginning.

 What is the cloud?

 As with most developments, the cloud is nothing but a buzz term.
 We’ve had cloud services since the advent of the email attachment.
 That is, the cloud is nothing more than remote storage.
 You upload files to a server on the internet, and that data is hosted for you in someone else’s data centre.
 Again, this is nothing new.
 The major development of new cloud services is file management.
 While you could previously store files attached to individual emails, new cloud services provide organizational tools that allow you to get the most out of storing your files remotely.
-With these management and organizational tools, businesses can leverage the cloud for convenience and profit.
+With these management monitoring software for employees and organizational tools, businesses can leverage the cloud for convenience and profit.

 How the cloud works for you

 With a working understanding of the cloud in hand, we can examine how it can work for a small business.
 Here are a few advantages cloud services provide.

 - No more email attachments.
 Email attachments can be a huge pain.
 Attach a file to an email and you always risk it ending up in someone’s junk folder.
 Email files to yourself and you risk it getting lost in the mess of your inbox.
 Using a cloud service eliminates the need for most email attachments.
 Instead sending an attached file to a client, you can simply provide them with a URL to download it from the cloud.
 That means a smaller email file size with a lower chance of it going to spam.